Walk 1 – Four miles.

 - Continue ahead through the wood until the track forks and follow the right hand fork downhill, emerging from the trees at the top of two fields.

-- Turn right down between the fields keeping the wall on your right and young hedge to the left.
+- Turn right down between the fields keeping the fence on your right and hedge to the left (often wet).

-Over a stile, keep the fence on your left and continue downhill until the fence heads off to the left.
+Over a stile, keep the fence on your left then continue downhill heading slightly leftwards to avoid the gulley.

 - Continue ahead in roughly the same direction for a further 200 yards and when the gradient steepens once again and you will see the Blue Bridge ahead of you.